-Are you travelling from Calais to Dover, or in the opposite direction?
+Are you travelling from Dover to Calais, or in the opposite direction?
 Which is the best way to cross the Channel?
 Take a look at the advantages and disadvantages of

 So, I generally focus on money-saving, but I always like to share my (limited) knowledge when I get a chance.
 And I know that many people often wonder whether they should take a ferry or use Eurotunnel (also known as the Channel Tunnel) when